ericbulloch/kwmd/concepts/networking.md

 - The receiver responds with a a SYN/ACK (Synchronize-Acknowledge) packet.
 The SYN/ACK packet lets the sender know that the receiver is ready for the communication.
 - The sender sends a ACK (Acknowledge) packet.
 This is to let the receiver know that the sender got their SYN/ACK packet.
 This completes the handshake and a reliable connection is established.

+## UDP

+UDP (User Datagram Protocol) is a connectionless protocol that prioritizes speed over reliability.
+Unlike TCP, it doesn't establish a connection before sending data.
+There is no guarantee that packets will be delivered from the sender to the receiver.
+This makes UDP faster and more efficient for applications where some data loss is acceptable.

+Applications that use UDP include:

+- Live Streaming
+- Online Gaming
+- DNS Queries
+- Network Monitoring

 ## Ports